enodynowski/HTB/Obscure/Obscure.md

 To break it down, we've got 4 variables at the top that look kinda like gibberish, which they are, pretty much....
 The function called `x()` just XOR's two strings together and returns the XOR'd string.

 Then we do an if statement to do a regex check and see if the string read from stdin (in this case that is referenced as `php://input`) matches the format of our variable `$kh + ` some stuff `+ $kf`.
 If the check passes, we take the input string, base64 decode it, XOR it with the variable `$k` gzuncompress it, then eval and put it in a variable called `$o`.
 Lovely.
-Then we'll take another variable called `$r` and in ther we'll re-compress `$o`, XOR it with `$k` again, then re-encode it with base64, then print out the whole thing with some other fun stuff appended.
+Then we'll take another variable called `$r` and in there we'll re-compress `$o`, XOR it with `$k` again, then re-encode it with base64, then print out the whole thing with some other fun stuff appended.

 #### The pcap file